Mrinmoy-Goswami/Mrinmoy-Goswami/README.md

 👨‍🚀About Me :
 - :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

-- :seedling: Currently exploring Cloud and DevOPs.
+- :seedling: Currently exploring React Native , Cloud and DevOPs.

 - :zap: In my free time, I solve problems on GeeksforGeeks , read tech articles and play FIFA 🕹⚽.